carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

     # Step 3(b): Create a line-oriented coverage report.
     % llvm-cov show ./foo -instr-profile=foo.profdata

-To demangle any C++ identifiers in the output, use:
+To generate the same report in html with demangling turned on, use:

 .. code-block:: console

-    % llvm-cov show ./foo -instr-profile=foo.profdata | c++filt -n
+    % llvm-cov show ./foo -instr-profile=foo.profdata -format html -Xdemangler c++filt -Xdemangler -n

 This report includes a summary view as well as dedicated sub-views for templated functions and their instantiations.
 For our example program, we get